 Since each window is different, just line up your valance on center and mount the valance in front of your mini blind with the bamboo panel draping over the front of the stir stick.

-Not only did I get to keep the blinds I already had that gave me the privacy I wanted, but I also saved close to $300.
+Not only did I get to keep the blinds I already had, but I also saved close to $300.
 SCORE!!
-The self-made valances from one bamboo shade hide those boring mini-blinds and give the appearance that I have the window treatment of bamboo shades.
+The self-made valances from one bamboo shade hide those boring mini-blinds.
+Also, they give the appearance that I have the window treatment of bamboo shades.

 If you love that cotton stem wreath, I did that plus another arrangement for less than $4.
 Come see the video tutorial!

-I think sometimes we can get caught up in getting the look and we spend more than we need to.
+I think sometimes we are caught up in getting the look.
+Then, we end up spending more than we need to.
 I typically am a DIY girl, but know that not everyone is that way.
-I hope this inspires you to try to create the look you want for less.
+My hope is that this inspires you to try to create the look you want for less with budget window treatments.

 Our kitchen remodel is continuing and shall be done soon as we are past the hard part.
-I have so much more to share, so stay tuned!
+See the full reveal HERE!

 Do you want to see this one-legged wonder makeover (aka a foot stool I found curbside).
 Isn’t it cute? not.
 Come on over HERE.